 How to make a homemade fly spray for a horse?

-There are a number of sprays available in the market but a do it yourself horse spray at home is always the safest and cheapest option.
-You can start making the spray by taking an empty spray bottle.
-Put an equal amount of apple cider vinegar and water in it.
-Then put 1 tablespoon of mineral oil followed by forty drops of lavender or eucalyptus oil.
-Shake the mixture well and you are done.
-Make sure you keep spraying it every few hours because the water will dilute the mixture.
+You can make a homemade fly spray for your horse by taking an empty spray bottle and putting an equal amount of apple cider vinegar and water in it.
+Next, put one tablespoon of mineral oil followed by around forty drops of lavender or eucalyptus oil.
+Lastly, shake the mixture well and that’s it – your homemade fly spray is ready.

 Does apple cider vinegar keep flies away from a horse?

-Apple cider vinegar acts as an excellent repellent for flies.
-It can either be applied on your horse directly or can be added to the diet.
-You need to add one cup of apple cider vinegar in a few gallons of water.
-The vinegar is not dangerous as it is mostly sweated out of the horse’s body and acts as a natural repellent for flies.
+Yes, apple cider vinegar keeps flies away from horses as it acts as an excellent repellent for flies.
+You can either apply it on your horse directly or add it to your horse’s diet.
+If you choose the latter, you’ll need to add one cup of apple cider vinegar in a few gallons of water.
+Note that the vinegar is not dangerous as it will be mostly sweated out of the horse’s body and acts as a natural repellent for flies.

-Flies absolutely hate the smell of apple cider vinegar which is why it is used in many homemade fly sprays, just like the ones that are mentioned above.
+Flies absolutely hate the smell of apple cider vinegar which is why most homemade fly sprays contain it.
 Just make sure you dilute it before applying to the horse’s body directly as it may cause irritation in its concentrated form.
 Moreover, be careful not to spray it in the horse’s eyes or nose.
 If it accidentally goes into your horse’s eye, quickly rinse it with ample water.

 What is the best natural repellent for horses?

 You can water the root of the basil plants which will help them increase a stronger fragrance, keeping the flies at bay.
 Moreover, if you do not want to keep potted plants near your horses, you can also dry their leaves and crush them in a bowl.
-Just keep the bowl near the horses and you are done.
+Just keep the bowl near the horses and that’s it.

 What fly repellents can I use for my horse?